 Leader: Explain the structure for each session as outlined in the 'Introduction' (p.2).
 Introduce Caritas Australia as the International aid and development organisation of the Catholic Church in Australia.
 Explain that through sharing the stories of the people with whom Caritas Australia works, we can acknowledge that we are all part of one global family.
-For more information you could watch Compassion in Action (3 mins), or use our 'Introduction to Caritas Australia' PowerPoint presentation.
+For more information you could watch Compassion in Action (3 mins).